SebTar6/lab3-fullstack/README.md

 After using this YAML file, you can validate the correctness of the "sidecar-pod" pod using portforwarding and the "curl" program.
 Here's how to do it:

 1. Apply the YAML file using:
-- kubectl apply -f lab3-sprawko.yaml command.
+- kubectl apply -f lab3-sprawko.yaml

 2. To get information about running pods:
 - kubectl get pods -n lab3